Lab Exercise 11: Designing Interaction

 Your first task is to make a main loop.
 Rather than being sensitive to a mouse click, we want the main loop to terminate only when the user types q.
 Since we want the program to be sensitive to other keys, we have to avoid using the checkKey method more than once during our loop, and we can't use it as part of the while condition.
 Instead, you want to use the following structure.

-# while True # assign to the variable key the result of win.checkKey() # if key is equal to the string 'q' # then break out of the loop # test to see what the user did (if anything) # run any updates on objects in the scene # close the window and return
+# assign to a variable key the empty string # while key is not equal to the string 'q' # assign to the variable key the result of win.checkKey() # test to see what the user did (if anything) # run any updates on objects in the scene # close the window and return

 To start, just implement the first three lines and the last line of the algorithm above by modifying the main function in ship-simple.py.
 When you run the file it should close when you hit the q key.